koordinator-sh/koordinator/README.md

 English | [简体中文](./README-zh_CN.md)
 ## Introduction

 Koordinator is a QoS based scheduling system for hybrid orchestration workloads on Kubernetes.
-It aims to improve the runtime efficiency and reliability of both latency sensitive workloads and batch jobs, simplify the complexity of resource-related configuration tuning, and increase pod deployment density to improve resource utilization.
+Its goal is to improve the runtime efficiency and reliability of both latency sensitive workloads and batch jobs, simplify the complexity of resource-related configuration tuning, and increase pod deployment density to improve resource utilization.

 Koordinator enhances the kubernetes user experiences in the workload management by providing the following:

-- Well-designed priority and QoS mechanism to co-locate different types of workloads in a cluster, a node.
-- Allowing for resource overcommitments to achieve high resource utilization but still satisfying the QoS guarantees by leveraging an application profiling mechanism.
-- Fine-grained resource orchestration and isolation mechanism to improve the efficiency of latency-sensitive workloads and batch jobs.
-- Flexible job scheduling mechanism to support workloads in specific areas, e.g., big data, AI, audio and video.
-- A set of tools for monitoring, troubleshooting and operations.
+- Improved Resource Utilization: Koordinator is designed to optimize the utilization of cluster resources, ensuring that all nodes are used effectively and efficiently.
+- Enhanced Performance: By using advanced algorithms and techniques, Koordinator aims to improve the performance of Kubernetes clusters, reducing interference between containers and increasing the overall speed of the system.
+- Flexible Scheduling Policies: Koordinator provides a range of options for customizing scheduling policies, allowing administrators to fine-tune the behavior of the system to suit their specific needs.
+- Easy Integration: Koordinator is designed to be easy to integrate into existing Kubernetes clusters, allowing users to start using it quickly and with minimal hassle.

 ## Quick Start